 Copa del Rey: FC Barcelona vs. Athletic Bilbao

-Athletic Bilbao defeated FC Barcelona, 2-1, in the first leg of the Round of 16 in this year's Copa del Rey tournament on Thursday at San Mamés Stadium in Bilbao, Spain.
+FC Barcelona defeated Athletic Bilbao, 3-1 in the second leg of their Copa del Rey semifinal on Wednesday at Camp Nou in Barcelona.
+Barcelona advanced on aggregate, 4-3.

-epa05700338 Athletic Bilbao´s forward Aritz Aduriz scores against FC Barcelona´s goalkeeper Ter Stegen (c) during their round of 16th of the King's Cup first leg match played at San Mames stadium in Bilbao, Spain on 05 January 2017.
-EPA/LUIS TEJIDO

-Athletic Bilbao's forward Inaki Williams Arthur (L) celebrates after scoring his team's second goal during the Spanish Copa del Rey (King's Cup) round of 16 first leg football match Athletic Club Bilbao VS FC Barcelona at the San Mames stadium in Bilbao on January 5, 2017. / AFP PHOTO / ANDER GILLENEAANDER GILLENEA/AFP/Getty Images
+Barcelona's Brazilian forward Neymar celebrates after scoring a goal during the Spanish Copa del Rey (King's Cup) round of 16 second leg football match FC Barcelona vs Athletic Club de Bilbao at the Camp Nou stadium in Barcelona on January 11, 2017. / AFP PHOTO / LLUIS GENELLUIS GENE/AFP/Getty Images

+Barcelona's Argentinian forward Lionel Messi (L) vies with Athletic Bilbao's goalkeeper Gorka Iraizoz during the Spanish Copa del Rey (King's Cup) round of 16 second leg football match FC Barcelona vs Athletic Club de Bilbao at the Camp Nou stadium in Barcelona on January 11, 2017. / AFP PHOTO / LLUIS GENELLUIS GENE/AFP/Getty Images

-FC Barcelona's Luis Suarez, reacts after Athletic Bilbao score a goal, during the Spanish Copa del Rey, 16 round, first leg soccer match, between Athletic Bilbao and FC Barcelona, at San Mames stadium, in Bilbao, northern Spain, Thursday, Jan.
-5, 2017.
-(AP Photo/Alvaro Barrientos)
+Barcelona's Brazilian forward Neymar scores a goal during the Spanish Copa del Rey (King's Cup) round of 16 second leg football match FC Barcelona vs Athletic Club de Bilbao at the Camp Nou stadium in Barcelona on January 11, 2017. / AFP PHOTO / LLUIS GENELLUIS GENE/AFP/Getty Images

 ADVERTISEMENT

-epa05700310 Athletic Bilbao´s forward Inaki Williams scores against FC Barcelona during their round of 16th of the King's Cup first leg match played at San Mames stadium in Bilbao, Spain on 05 January 2017.
-EPA/LUIS TEJIDO

-Athletic Bilbao's goalkeeper Gorka Iraizoz fails to stop a shoot of Barcelona's Argentinian forward Lionel Messi during the Spanish Copa del Rey (King's Cup) round of 16 first leg football match Athletic Club Bilbao VS FC Barcelona at the San Mames stadium in Bilbao on January 5, 2017. / AFP PHOTO / ANDER GILLENEAANDER GILLENEA/AFP/Getty Images
+epa05711725 Athletic Bilbao's defender Xabier Etxeita (C) racts after getting hurt during the King's Cup round of 16 second leg match between FC Barcelona and Athletic Bilbao at Camp Nou stadium in Barcelona, Catalonia, Spain, 11 January 2017.
+EPA/Quique Garcia

+FC Barcelona's Neymar, center, celebrates after scoring a penalty during a Copa del Rey, 16 round, second leg, between FC Barcelona and Athletic Bilbao at the Camp Nou in Barcelona, Spain, Wednesday, Jan.
+11, 2017.
+(AP Photo/Manu Fernandez)

-epa05700281 FC Barcelona´s croatian midfielder Ivan Rakitic (L) controls the ball with the opposition of Athletic Bilbao´s defender Mikel Balenziaga (R) during their round of 16th of the King's Cup first leg match played at San Mames stadium in Bilbao, Spain on 05 January 2017.
-EPA/MIGUEL TONA
+epa05711726 FC Barcelona's midfielder Andres Iniesta (R) fights for the ball with Athletic Bilbao's defender Mikel San Jose during their King's Cup round of 16 second leg match at Camp Nou stadium in Barcelona, Catalonia, Spain, 11 January 2017.
+EPA/Alejandro Garcia

-FC Barcelona's Luis Suarez, looks at Athletic Bilbao players after a goal was scored by their team, during the Spanish Copa del Rey, 16 round, first leg soccer match, between Athletic Bilbao and FC Barcelona, at San Mames stadium, in Bilbao, northern Spain, Thursday, Jan.5, 2017.
-(AP Photo/Alvaro Barrientos)
+epa05711664 FC Barcelona's coach Luis Enrique smiles on the bench during the King's Cup round of 16 second leg match between FC Barcelona and Athletic Bilbao at Camp Nou stadium in Barcelona, Catalonia, Spain, 11 January 2017.
+EPA/Alejandro Garcia

 ADVERTISEMENT

+epa05711711 FC Barcelona's Argentinian striker Leo Messi (C) fights for the ball with Athletic Bilbao's defenders during their King's Cup round of 16 second leg match at Camp Nou stadium in Barcelona, Catalonia, Spain, 11 January 2017.
+EPA/Quique Garcia

+epa05711687 FC Barcelona's midfielder Sergio Busquets (L) fights for the ball with Athletic Bilbao's defender Mikel San Jose (R) during their King's Cup round of 16 second leg match at Camp Nou stadium in Barcelona, Catalonia, Spain, 11 January 2017.
+EPA/Alejandro Garcia

-Barcelona's Argentinian forward Lionel Messi (L) and teammate Brazilian forward Neymar da Silva Santos Junior speak during the Spanish Copa del Rey (King's Cup) round of 16 first leg football match Athletic Club Bilbao vs FC Barcelona at the San Mames stadium in Bilbao on January 5, 2017. / AFP PHOTO / ANDER GILLENEAANDER GILLENEA/AFP/Getty Images
+Barcelona's midfielder Sergi Roberto (L) vies with Athletic Bilbao's defender Mikel Balenciaga (R) during the Spanish Copa del Rey (King's Cup) round of 16 second leg football match FC Barcelona vs Athletic Club de Bilbao at the Camp Nou stadium in Barcelona on January 11, 2017. / AFP PHOTO / LLUIS GENELLUIS GENE/AFP/Getty Images

-Barcelona's Brazilian forward Neymar kicks the ball during the Spanish Copa del Rey (King's Cup) round of 16 first leg football match Athletic Club Bilbao VS FC Barcelona at the San Mames stadium in Bilbao on January 5, 2017. / AFP PHOTO / ANDER GILLENEAANDER GILLENEA/AFP/Getty Images
+epa05711676 FC Barcelona's midfielder Sergio Busquets (L) fights for the ball with Athletic Bilbao's Javier Eraso during their King's Cup round of 16 second leg match at Camp Nou stadium in Barcelona, Catalonia, Spain, 11 January 2017.
+EPA/Alberto Estevez

-Barcelona's Argentinian forward Lionel Messi (L) vies with Athletic Bilbao's defender Mikel San Jose during the Spanish Copa del Rey (King's Cup) round of 16 first leg football match Athletic Club Bilbao VS FC Barcelona at the San Mames stadium in Bilbao on January 5, 2017. / AFP PHOTO / ANDER GILLENEAANDER GILLENEA/AFP/Getty Images
+FC Barcelona's Lionel Messi, left, duels for the ball against Athletic Bilbao's Mikel San Jose during Copa del Rey, 16 round, second leg, between FC Barcelona and Athletic Bilbao at the Camp Nou in Barcelona, Spain, Wednesday, Jan.
+11, 2017.
+(AP Photo/Manu Fernandez)

 ADVERTISEMENT

+FC Barcelona's Lionel Messi, left, duels for the ball against Athletic Bilbao's Benat Etxebarria, left, during Copa del Rey, 16 round, second leg, between FC Barcelona and Athletic Bilbao at the Camp Nou in Barcelona, Spain, Wednesday, Jan.
+11, 2017.
+(AP Photo/Manu Fernandez)

-Barcelona's defender Gerard Pique falls after a collision with the Athletic's goalkeeper during the Spanish Copa del Rey (King's Cup) round of 16 first leg football match Athletic Club Bilbao VS FC Barcelona at the San Mames stadium in Bilbao on January 5, 2017. / AFP PHOTO / ANDER GILLENEAANDER GILLENEA/AFP/Getty Images
+Barcelona's Uruguayan forward Luis Suarez celebrates after scoring a goal during the Spanish Copa del Rey (King's Cup) round of 16 second leg football match FC Barcelona vs Athletic Club de Bilbao at the Camp Nou stadium in Barcelona on January 11, 2017. / AFP PHOTO / LLUIS GENELLUIS GENE/AFP/Getty Images

-Barcelona's Argentinian forward Lionel Messi(R) is congratulated by teammate Uruguayan forward Luis Suarez (L) after scoring his team's first goal during the Spanish Copa del Rey (King's Cup) round of 16 first leg football match Athletic Club Bilbao VS FC Barcelona at the San Mames stadium in Bilbao on January 5, 2017. / AFP PHOTO / ANDER GILLENEAANDER GILLENEA/AFP/Getty Images
+epa05711670 FC Barcelona's coach Luis Enrique (R) and his assitant Juan Carlos Unzue at the bench during the King's Cup round of 16 second leg match between FC Barcelona and Athletic Bilbao at Camp Nou stadium in Barcelona, Catalonia, Spain, 11 January 2017.
+EPA/Alejandro Garcia

-epa05700308 FC Barcelona´s argentinian forward Lionel Messi (L) controls the ball with the opposition of Athletic Bilbao´s defender Mikel San Jose (R) during their round of 16th of the King's Cup first leg match played at San Mames stadium in Bilbao, Spain on 05 January 2017.
-EPA/MIGUEL TONA
+epa05711712 FC Barcelona's Brazilian striker Neymar Da Silva jubilates the first goal of his team against Athletic Bilbao scored by Luis Suarez during their King's Cup round of 16 second leg match at Camp Nou stadium in Barcelona, Catalonia, Spain, 11 January 2017.
+EPA/Quique Garcia

-epa05700309 Athletic Bilbao´s forward Inaki Williams (2ndL) celebrates after scoring against FC Barcelona during their round of 16th of the King's Cup first leg match played at San Mames stadium in Bilbao, Spain on 05 January 2017.
-EPA/LUIS TEJIDO

 ADVERTISEMENT

+Barcelona's Argentinian forward Lionel Messi (L) vies with Athletic Bilbao's midfielder Benat Etxebarria Urkiaga (R) during the Spanish Copa del Rey (King's Cup) round of 16 second leg football match FC Barcelona vs Athletic Club de Bilbao at the Camp Nou stadium in Barcelona on January 11, 2017. / AFP PHOTO / LLUIS GENELLUIS GENE/AFP/Getty Images

+epa05711659 FC Barcelona's Uruguayan striker Luis Alberto Suarez (up) fights for the ball with Athletic Bilbao's midfielder Mikel San Jose Dominguez during their King's Cup round of 16 second leg mathc at Camp Nou stadium in Barcelona, Catalonia, Spain, 11 January 2017.
+EPA/Alejandro Garcia

-Barcelona's players celebrate after Argentinian forward Lionel Messi (3rdL) scored his team's first goal during the Spanish Copa del Rey (King's Cup) round of 16 first leg football match Athletic Club Bilbao VS FC Barcelona at the San Mames stadium in Bilbao on January 5, 2017. / AFP PHOTO / ANDER GILLENEAANDER GILLENEA/AFP/Getty Images
+Barcelona's Argentinian forward Lionel Messi (R) vies with Athletic Bilbao's defender Mikel San Jose (C) and Athletic Bilbao's defender Mikel Balenciaga (L) during the Spanish Copa del Rey (King's Cup) round of 16 second leg football match FC Barcelona vs Athletic Club de Bilbao at the Camp Nou stadium in Barcelona on January 11, 2017. / AFP PHOTO / LLUIS GENELLUIS GENE/AFP/Getty Images

 ADVERTISEMENT

+FC Barcelona's Luis Suarez, left, scores a goal disallowed by the referee during Copa del Rey, 16 round, second leg, between FC Barcelona and Athletic Bilbao at the Camp Nou in Barcelona, Spain, Wednesday, Jan.
+11, 2017.
+(AP Photo/Manu Fernandez)

+epa05711671 FC Barcelona's Argentinian striker Leo Messi (R) fights for the ball with Athletic Bilbao's Mikel San Jose during their King's Cup round of 16 second leg match at Camp Nou stadium in Barcelona, Catalonia, Spain, 11 January 2017.
+EPA/Alejandro Garcia

+Barcelona's Uruguayan forward Luis Suarez celebrates after scoring a goal during the Spanish Copa del Rey (King's Cup) round of 16 second leg football match FC Barcelona vs Athletic Club de Bilbao at the Camp Nou stadium in Barcelona on January 11, 2017. / AFP PHOTO / LLUIS GENELLUIS GENE/AFP/Getty Images

-Barcelona's Argentinian forward Lionel Messi (L) and teammate Brazilian forward Neymar da Silva Santos Junior stand past a corner flag during the Spanish Copa del Rey (King's Cup) round of 16 first leg football match Athletic Club Bilbao VS FC Barcelona at the San Mames stadium in Bilbao on January 5, 2017.
+Barcelona's Uruguayan forward Luis Suarez celebrates after scoring a goal during the Spanish Copa del Rey (King's Cup) round of 16 second leg football match FC Barcelona vs Athletic Club de Bilbao at the Camp Nou stadium in Barcelona on January 11, 2017. / AFP PHOTO / LLUIS GENELLUIS GENE/AFP/Getty Images

-FC Barcelona's Luis Suarez, jumps over Athletic Bilbao's goalkeeper Gorka Iraizos, during the Spanish Copa del Rey, 16 round, first leg soccer match, between Athletic Bilbao and FC Barcelona, at San Mames stadium, in Bilbao, northern Spain, Thursday, Jan.5, 2017.
-(AP Photo/Alvaro Barrientos)

-epa05700283 Athletic Bilbao´s forward Inaki Williams (L) controls the ball with opposition of FC Barcelona´s midfielder Andres Iniesta (R), during their round of 16th of the King's Cup first leg match played at San Mames stadium in Bilbao, Spain on 05 January 2017.
-EPA/LUIS TEJIDO
+epa05711688 FC Barcelona's Argentinian striker Leo Messi (R) fights for the ball with Athletic Bilbao's San Jose during their King's Cup round of 16 second leg match at Camp Nou stadium in Barcelona, Catalonia, Spain, 11 January 2017.
+EPA/Alejandro Garcia

 ADVERTISEMENT